AsyaAndKo/Correct-Context-test-task/README.md

-To install all requirements needed and start api server, do this commands
+To install all requirements needed and start the best server in the world (probably), do this commands

 `pip install -r requirements.txt`